-Fundamentally, the core of Uhuru is built upon overhauling the way an agency normally does business.
+Uhuru is built on overhauling the way an agency does business.
 We thrive because we’re never afraid to say there’s a better way.

 As a real, trusted partner, our team challenges assumptions, pushes to make great leaps, and knows when to stay the course.
 Each employee is thoroughly engaged and understands how their role fits into the bigger picture.
 We trust each other implicitly and hold each other accountable for excellent work, meeting deadlines, and keeping within budgets.
 We’re able to accomplish this because everything we do is guided by our mission and core values.

-For us, “people” means EVERYONE.
-Regardless of whether you are a trusted partner client-wise—past or current—an employee, the family of a team member, or anyone else who encounters our company, you should be able to walk away feeling as though we’ve given you something you needed.
+For us, “people” means everyone.
+Regardless of whether you are a trusted client — past or current — an employee, the family of a team member, or anyone else who encounters our company, you’ll walk away feeling as though we’ve given you something you needed.

 That’s why we’ve been an entirely remote company for several years, and why we run an agile marketing team.
 We do not want to be in the business of micromanaging time or grading effort.
 We care that team members produce the necessary results, not about the corporate game of “work theater.”

 Working 12-hour days is not a good thing and we don’t want employees who consistently spend so much time working.
-It means we’re not keeping up with our promise to be a good, trusted partner because we’re either not being efficient in our work, or we’re doing way too much and not giving ourselves enough time to rest, recover, and spend time with our two most important tribes—our families and ourselves.
+Long hours means we aren’t keeping our promise to be a trusted partner — either because we aren’t efficient in our work, or because we’re doing way too much without giving ourselves enough time to rest, recover, and spend time with the people who make life worthwhile.